If you’ve ever seen photos of Korea covered in a mysterious, hazy cloud, that’s likely fine dust (“mise meonji” in Korean).

 What’s the Korean Government’s Response?

-Korean government is actively working to improve air quality.
+The Korean government is actively working to improve air quality with a mix of short-term and long-term strategies.

-Schools often monitor air quality and keep students indoors on high-pollution days.
+Schools monitor real-time air quality and keep students indoors when pollution levels are high.

 Should You Worry?

-Air pollution is definitely an issue, but being prepared makes a big difference.
+Air pollution is definitely a concern, but being prepared makes a big difference in protecting your health.

-Some hotels offer air purifier rental for free of charge, so make sure to ask!
+Some hotels in Korea offer air purifier rentals free of charge, so don’t hesitate to ask at the front desk!

 The good news is that the air quality fluctuates, so you’ll get plenty of clear, blue-sky days too.